Log Anomaly Detection Reset

 To reset the log anomaly profile, you must have Manage Resource permissions on the folder or root directory.
 This requirement applies to portal, resource, and resource group resets.

-Note: If you do not have the required permissions and try to reset log anomalies for a resource or resource group, the Reset Log Anomaly Detection option appears in the UI, but selecting it results in an error.
+Note: If you do not have the required permissions and try to reset log anomalies for a resource or resource group, the Reset Log Anomaly Detection option is displayed in the LogicMonitor user interface, but selecting it results in an error.
 For portal level resets, if you do not have permissions on the root directory, the Reset Log Anomaly Detection option will not be available.

 Resetting Log Anomaly Detection at Resource Level